SovnSkyrim/Aldrnari/README.md

 ### I have a question

 Ask it in my Discord, link [here](https://discord.gg/ZgjVrXp) or Wabbajack's Discord, [link here](https://discord.com/invite/wabbajack).
+But make sure you're using the right support channel and not a general channel!

 ### A face part is crashing me! | Some hair/facial hair clips!